 Mains of Airleywight Farm extends to about 427.26 acres (172.91 ha).
 It is centred on the principal steading range with Mains of Airleywight Farmhouse sitting just to the north east.
-The land comprises arable, permanent pasture, rough …
+The land comprises arable, permanent pasture, rough grazing and …

 Mains of Airleywight Farm extends to about 427.26 acres (172.91 ha).
 It is centred on the principal steading range with Mains of Airleywight Farmhouse sitting just to the north east.
 The land comprises arable, permanent pasture, rough grazing and woodland.
 The farm is accessed directly off the B867 road with an internal farm track.